Alexa Bliss: Professional wrestling style and persona

 Bliss began her career using a fairy gimmick, which saw her wearing a cheerleading uniform and blowing glitter during her entrance.
 In hindsight, she has spoken negatively about her early characterization and blamed her inexperience for creating it, noting that it was "a very unrelatable character" and "basically Tinker Bell in a wrestling ring".
-The glitter also would stick to her and her opponents, and would be hard to remove, resulting in it being banned by the WWE.
+The glitter also would stick to her and her opponents, and would be hard to remove, resulting in it being banned by WWE.
 She eventually altered her gimmick to that of a cruel, calculating, unhinged, bullying villain, taking inspiration from the comic book character Harley Quinn in personality, and appearance.
 This gimmick led to her breakthrough into the main event scene and turned her into one of the biggest female stars in WWE.
 Furthermore, she is known to sport ring gear inspired by pop culture icons such as Iron Man, The Riddler, and Freddy Krueger, among others.

 As her primary finisher, Bliss uses a diving barani flip from the top rope dubbed Twisted Bliss, which originates from her background in gymnastics and was initially called the Sparkle Splash.
 As an alternate finisher, she also employs a snap DDT known as the Twisted DDT.
 During her alliance with "The Fiend" Bray Wyatt, she adopted his finishing move, a swinging reverse STO called Sister Abigail.

 Other media

-Bliss is a playable character in WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, and WWE 2K Battlegrounds.
+Video games

 On July 24, 2017, it was announced that Bliss would be joining the seventh season of Total Divas.
-She is also a recurring guest on Xavier Woods' YouTube channel UpUpDownDown, where she goes by the nickname Miss Bliss.
-In November 2019, she defeated Cesaro, Rusev, and The Miz in the finals of a Brawlhalla tournament to win Cesaro's UpUpDownDown Championship, but she immediately lost the title to Tyler Breeze in Saturday Night Slam Masters.

 In early 2020, Bliss appeared in the music video for a song by Bowling for Soup, having previously cited them as her favorite band.

 On June 23, 2020, Bliss confirmed her long rumored WWE podcast, which is titled Uncool with Alexa Bliss and debuted on September 22, 2020.

 In 2021, Bliss made a guest appearance on Punky Brewster as her wrestling persona alongside fellow professional wrestler Charlotte Flair.